realworldocaml/book/en/concurrent-programming-with-async.md

 `Monitor.protect` call, which is analogous to the `protect` call described in [xref](#cleaning-up-in-the-presence-of-exceptions).

-## Timeouts, Cancellation and Choices
+## Timeouts, cancellation and choices

 In a concurrent program, one often needs to combine results from multiple distinct concurrent sub-computations going on in the same